WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 Are you the kind of person that travels just to eat?
-Do you look forward to culinary adventures as one of the highlights of your trip?
-Then imagine a city that gives you a free plate food every time that you order a drink.
-Would you believe us if we told you that place actually exists?
-In Granada, in southern Spain, this is the reality that tourists and locals alike enjoy every day!
+Are culinary adventures the highlight of your trip?
+Then imagine a city that gives you a free plate of food every time you order a drink.
+Would you believe us if we told you that somewhere like that actually exists?
+Welcome to Granada in southern Spain, a heaven for food lovers everywhere.

 The tradition of free tapas in Granada